Parent Training and Information Center (PTIC)

 DPI (Wisconsin Department of Public Instruction) Grant

-The overarching purpose of WI FACETS’ DPI GRANT is to increase the knowledge and engagement of families to take a more active role in the education of their children with disabilities, in relation to special education, evidence-based education practices, RtI, PBIS, literacy awareness and improving literacy outcomes for students with disabilities.
-This grant allows for WI FACETS to collaborate with Milwaukee Public Schools (MPS), as well as other school districts throughout the state, on a variety of projects, and to host a series of parent trainings focused on supporting literacy at home.
+The overarching purpose of WI FACETS’ DPI GRANT is to increase the knowledge and engagement of families to take a more active role in the education of their children with disabilities in relation to special education, evidence-based education practices, Response to Intervention (RtI), Positive Behavioral Interventions and Supports (PBIS), literacy awareness and improving literacy outcomes for students with disabilities.
+This includes developing processes and resources to improve the knowledge and skill of families of children with disabilities and to also improve collaboration and communication between educators and families.
+The project works to enhance stakeholder engagement in special education related initiatives and promote meaningful participation of families in educational outcomes.

-This grant allows us to work with MPS leadership to build positive relationships, communicate effectively, and support parents to become more engaged in supporting the Response to Intervention (RTI) and Positive Behavior Supports and Intervention (PBIS) processes in their child’s school building.
-WI FACETS, in partnership with an MPS Grant Advisory Team, strives to develop family friendly resources surrounding important topics which include specific information for families of students with IEPs in MPS.
+Through funding provided by the DPI Grant, WI FACETS works closely with MPS leadership to enhance positive relationships, communicate effectively, and support parents of students with special education needs to be more engaged in the RTI and PBIS processes in their child’s school building.
+WI FACETS, in partnership with an MPS Grant Advisory Team, also strives to develop family friendly resources highlighting important topics and include specific information for families of students with IEPs in MPS.

-WI FACETS’ Literacy Series Training works with school districts to instruct parents on how to support literacy development at home.
-The training breaks down literacy into its components, teaching how a child develops literacy, and provides useful practices that parents can do in their home to encourage their child’s literacy skills development
+WI FACETS’ Literacy Series Training can be used to instruct families on how to support literacy development at home.
+The training provides information components of reading and writing, how a child develops literacy skills, supporting reading and writing in the IEP, and provides useful ideas for families to try in their home to increase their child’s literacy skills development.

 To access materials produced under the DPI grant for supporting Learning, Literacy and Behavior at Home click here.

-Serving on Groups That Make Decisions: A Guide for Families is a tool developed by WI FACETS and partners in response to feedback from parents who were looking for the tools to gain more confidence in participating in IEP meetings, parent teacher organizations, and more.
-The result is a guide that focuses on developing specific skill sets using research-based strategies while being broadly applicable to a diverse audience for a more effective and robust decision-making group.
+Serving on Groups That Make Decisions: A Guide for Families is a resource developed by WI FACETS along with a broad group of statewide agencies, school representatives and family members in Wisconsin.
+This useful tool was developed in response to feedback from families looking to gain more confidence in participating in IEP meetings, Home and School organizations, and other decision-making groups.
+The guide focuses on learning specific skills using research-based strategies while being broadly applicable to a diverse audience for a more effective and robust decision-making group.
 Serving on Groups applies to all decision-making groups, not just in education or specifically to one state.
-Serving on Groups is a guidebook as well as a training available in online modules, webinars, and in person.
-For more information, visit the Serving on Groups website, or contact Lori Karcher (email@example.com).
+The Serving on Groups information is also provided as a training available in online modules, webinars, and in-person.
+For more information, visit the Serving on Groups website, or contact Lori Karcher firstname.lastname@example.org.

 WI Special Education Mediation System (WSEMS)